-- Funding amount: \$50,000,000 - Funding mechanism: Competitive Grants - Eligible recipients: States. - Eligible uses: (1) To facilitate access to high-performance computing resources for small and medium manufacturers; and (2) to provide financial assistance to small and medium manufacturers to implement smart manufacturing technologies and practices - For more information: State Manufacturing Leadership Program Webpage HERE. - o Applications open for this program through May 30, 2023-learn more HERE.
+- Funding amount: \$50,000,000 - Funding mechanism: Competitive Grants - Eligible recipients: States. - Eligible uses: (1) To facilitate access to high-performance computing resources for small and medium manufacturers; and (2) to provide financial assistance to small and medium manufacturers to implement smart manufacturing technologies and practices - For more information: State Manufacturing Leadership Program Webpage HERE. - Award recipients for the most recent round of State Manufacturing Leadership Program funding were announced on September 27, 2023.
+View the list of selections HERE.